mateus-po/Testing-practice/README.md

 + **output** - provides correct answer for given input
 + **explanation** - explains the test

 Furthermore, the JavaScript file [longestSubstring.js](Internship-Task-OpenX/longestSubstring.js) provides algorythm that find the lenght of the longest substring without repeating characters.
 File [longestSubstring.test.js](Internship-Task-OpenX/longestSubstring.test.js) allows to test the algorythm using the dataset with provided test cases.
-It uses "Jest" testing module.
+It uses Jest as a testing module.

 ## Task 2.
 Testing [sample login UI](http://uitestingplayground.com/sampleapp) is done in [loginUI.test.js](Internship-Task-OpenX/loginUI.test.js).
-As a testing framework it also uses Jest module.
+As a testing framework it also uses Jest.
 Additionally it uses Puppeteer module to automatically navigate the page.

 ## Running the tests
 1. Open command line terminal, go to the project folder and run: